FOLLOW MYRASTRICK ON TWITTER

 Please email your articles to Andy at rastrick.history@gmail.com

-Meanwhile, here is the first of our newsletters.
+Meanwhile, click below for the second of our newsletters.

 Some of the most interesting historical documents relating to Rastrick have recently come to light.
 Mr. Paul Thompson, a director of the former wire drawing firm, Thompson & Munroe Ltd of Atlas Mill Road, Brighouse has re-discovered some old papers that have laid in his cellar since he moved into his current home around 32 years ago.
 He believes that his late father found them on the council tip at Atlas Mill Road around the year 1974 and suspects that the items may have been thrown away when Brighouse Council was dissolved and the Town Hall in Brighouse was closed.